dotnet-websharper/mathjs/doc/Math.md

 ## Fraction

 The original float type in JavaScript has limitations with its precision, but it's solved with the Fraction type which has a much higher precision with its operations.
+To use this new Fraction, we have to call the Math.Fraction() constructor.

 We have many ways to create a Fraction, for example: